Distributed Coverage Hole Prevention for Visual Environmental Monitoring with Quadcopters via Nonsmooth Control Barrier Functions: Prevention of Coverage Holes

 As a remedy for this problem, we reformulate the constraint \eqref{eq:const_HCBF} by incorporating the gradients of all the functions comprising the almost-active set of functions as discussed in Remark~\ref{rem:QP_feas}.
 Then, the appearance of holes can be prevented by satisfying the following constraint on each interval

 with the almost-active set of functions

 However, the input $u_i$ satisfying \eqref{eq:CBF_cent} cannot be calculated in a distributed manner because it requires input information of other agents $l \in \Delta_{\iota} \backslash \{i\}$.
-The following theorem proposes the constraint which is implementable in a distributed fashion.
+Furthermore, in order to evaluate the second term of the left side of \eqref{eq:CBF_cent}, it requires the information of both $h_{i, \Delta_{\iota}, \ell}^{\mrm k}$ and $u_j$; namely, neither Quadcopter $i$ nor $j$ can calculate it alone.
+The same issue occurs in the third term.
+The following theorem proves that condition (28) can be divided into three conditions, where each of them can be evaluated in a distributed manner by Quadcopters $i$, $j$, and $k$, respectively.

 \begin{theorem} Suppose that holes in the sense of Definition~\ref{def:hole} do not appear in-between agents at the initial time $\tau_i^{\mrm k}$ of an interval $[\tau_i^{\mrm k}, \tau_i^{\mrm k+1})$, $\mrm k \in \{1,\cdots \infty\}$.
 Then, any measurable and locally bounded controllers $u_i$, $i\in \mc N$ satisfying